 The Lumberjacks put forth a balanced attack, with four players averaging double figures.
 The guards are the most potent, with Cameron Jones and Gabe Rodgers the leading scorers.
 Maurice Jones has played solid defense to start the season, and half of the onus will be on him.
 He can handle himself with many of the guards in the country because he is shifty and can move laterally quickly.
 Forward Shane Johannson must be denied the ball in the paint.
 Once the senior touches the ball, the chances he scores are unbelievably high.
 Vucevic and Stepheson will have to muscle him out to prevent him from doing damage.
 Johannson averages only 10 points per game, but the 77.6% shooting percentage is of concern.
 The key to shutting him down is forcing him into long jumpers.
 He hasn’t even shot a three.

-Topics: USC Basketball
+Tags: USC Basketball